Pa7rickStar/File-Type-Search/README.md

 # File Type Search
-[Alfred 5](https://www.alfredapp.com) workflow, which allows to search only files of the selected file type.
+[Alfred 5](https://www.alfredapp.com) workflow, which allows a filtered search for files of the selected file type.

 ## Usage
 Search for a file type via the `ft` keyword.